-So you are standing at the truck rental counter and the representative asks, "Did you want to purchase insurance for the truck?".
-The answer is commonly "no" because many people believe that their auto insurance covers rental trucks.
-Fact: 99% of the time auto insurance does not cover a rental truck, and for the 1% of cases where they do cover the truck it's limited to the smallest truck available (usually 10').
+So you are standing at the truck rental counter and the representative asks, "Do you want to purchase insurance for the truck?".
+The answer is commonly "no" because many people believe that their auto insurance covers rental trucks- wrong!
+99% of the time your auto insurance policy does not cover a rental truck, and for the 1% of cases where they do cover the truck, it's limited to the smallest truck available, which is usually 10 feet.

 Truck Rental Coverage Exclusions